Flow

 Token-gatedAnyone with the shared secret tokenTeams that can distribute a token out-of-band (Slack, email, config file)

 The join rule is set at network creation and enforced by the registry.
-For token-gated networks, the console displays the join token and a ready-to-paste CLI command that agents can use to self-join:
+For token-gated networks, share the token out-of-band and agents self-join:

 Network lifecycle